 When I turned off the light in my office on the evening of 13 March 2020, I hadn’t anticipated that three months later I would be still working from home.
-Fortunately, we had always kept a home office “just in case” although it was planning to be repurposed to become a room for our twins.
+Fortunately, we had always kept a home office “just in case”, but were in the throes of repurposing it to become a room for our twins.
 Then COVID-19 became an issue in Austria.

 At a recent meeting of a working group of translators in central banks and supervisory authorities, one of the biggest challenges identified by the group were all sorts of ergonomic issues – especially those with no dedicated office space at home.
-Apart from chairs and desk height many mentioned that taking a laptop home was fine for the odd day’s work maybe, but if you are used to paired monitors in the office and a full keyboard, a laptop screen and keyboard is definitely a massive difference.
+Apart from chairs and desk height many mentioned taking a laptop home was fine for the odd day’s work, but not for working full-time from home.
+If used to SDL Studio is a lot easier to use with more monitor area at your disposal.
+In the office I now have paired monitors - i.e. two screens that are identical in size and setup to one another, allowing me to extend my screen area horizontally.
+More in the office and a full keyboard, a laptop screen and built-in keyboard are very different.

-In the past I would have tolerated one screen, although probably not only a laptop screen, but now being used to two 1920 x 1280 pixel screens, a single screen was something I couldn’t consider.
-As I wouldn’t be able to take my docking station home with me, instead I went for an UWQHD monitor (34″ screen diagonal (that is inches not cm) with a 21:9 aspect ratio) and as a result I now have an experience pretty comparable to my work one with paired monitors on a single screen.
+Once I was used to a single screen, but now have paired 1920 x 1280 pixel screens, a single screen wasn’t a consideration.
+I couldn’t take my docking station home with me, so instead I went for an UWQHD monitor (34″ screen diagonal (that is inches not cm) with a 21:9 aspect ratio) and as a result I now have an experience pretty comparable to my work one with SDL Studio is a lot easier to use with more monitor area at your disposal.
+In the office I now have paired monitors - i.e. two screens that are identical in size and setup to one another, allowing me to extend my screen area horizontally.
+More on a single screen.
 In SDL Studio 2019, I have two user profiles now, which respective deal with a UWQHD monitor and a pair of 1920 x 1280 monitors, so I will just switch profile when I go back to working in-house but not in home office.

 I also use an external mouse (cabled) and keyboard, to make SDL Studio shortcuts easier than on a laptop keyboard.
 Work provided me with a headset, and went for an impressive Corsair Void RGB Elite USB (connecting by USB rather than through an audio jack).
-It is a gaming headset, and the USB connector plug is ruggedised so that you don’t wreck the cable if you move away from the computer without taking your headphones off.
-They are very well built – a lot better than the EUR 25 headset I bought, or the in ear buds (which I am not a fan of).
+This gaming headset has a ruggedised USB connector plug so that you don’t wreck the cable if you step away from the computer.
+They are very well built, far better than the EUR 25 headset I bought, or in ear buds.